 If you are looking for an easy PHP Caching other than WP Super Cache, give Hyper Cache a try.
 Hyper Cache also has a fork named Hyper Cache Extended which promises better performance on low resources.

 Cache enabler is a lightweight caching plugin that servers content through static files

 Cache Enabler has more than 90,000 users and also has 4.4-star reviews as of writing the article.
 Other than the usual Caching Features, this is the only plugin that has support for WebP image caching.
 Apart from these, Cache Enabler also –

 - Supports responsive images through srcset from WordPress version 4.4

-- Works perfectly with optimizer plugin Autoptimize
+- Works perfectly with the optimizer plugin Autoptimize

 When combined with Optimus, WordPress Cache Enabler plugin allows you to easily render WebP images.
 WebP is a new image format that radically shrinks your image size.

-Check out WordPress Cache Enabler Documentation to learn in depth how WebP generation works.
+Check out WordPress Cache Enabler Documentation to learn in-depth how WebP generation works.

 Under the hood, W3 Total Cache offers robust features to help you improve your website performance and user experience.
 However, W3 Total Cache is one of the most complex plugins to configure, and if not correctly set according to your web server, you might have worse performance than before.

 If not properly configured according to your web server, you might have worse performance than before.
 Not recommended if you do not know what you are doing.